Background

 Production

-Initial shooting began in January of 2024 and accelerate over the course of the spring and summer.
+Initial shooting began in January of 2024 and will continue through January 2025.

 The production ethos will be one of respect, minimal disturbance to the events and ongoing life of the subjects, and flexibility.
 We live in this community and, while we strive to be as truthful as possible in its depiction, we will always be community members first and documentarians second.